Clashes erupt at Jerusalem holy site, 67 Palestinians hurt

 At least 25 Palestinians have been killed in the recent wave of violence, according to an Associated Press count, many of whom had carried out attacks or were involved in the clashes, but also an unarmed woman and a lawyer who appears to have been killed by mistake.

-Tens of thousands of Palestinians were expected to gather at Al-Aqsa for Friday prayers.
+Tens of thousands of Palestinians were expected to gather at Al-Aqsa for midday Friday prayers.

 Weeks of protests and clashes in Jerusalem during Ramadan last year eventually ignited an 11-day war with the Islamic militant group Hamas, which rules the Gaza Strip.

-Israel had lifted restrictions and taken other steps to try and calm tensions ahead of Ramadan, but the attacks and the military raids have caused another wave of unrest.
+Israel had lifted restrictions and taken other steps to try and calm tensions ahead of Ramadan, but the attacks and the military raids have brought about another cycle of unrest.

 Hamas condemned what it said were “brutal attacks” on worshippers at Al-Aqsa by Israeli forces, saying Israel would bear “all the consequences.”
 It called on all Palestinians to “stand by our people in Jerusalem.”